Asian markets settle after rallying on US-China trade hopes

-Asian markets were mostly lower Thursday as U.S. and Chinese officials wrapped up three days of talks in Beijing without significant breakthroughs.
+Asian markets were mixed Thursday after U.S. and Chinese officials wrapped up three days of trade talks in Beijing without significant breakthroughs.

 WALL STREET: Stocks rose for the fourth consecutive session after American and Chinese negotiators extended their talks to a third day.
-Traders took this as a positive sign, but a partial government shutdown at home that appeared far from being resolved limited gains.
+Traders took this as a positive sign, but a standoff over a partial U.S. government shutdown that appears far from being resolved limited gains.
 The S&P 500 index added 0.4 percent to 2,584.96.
 The Dow Jones Industrial Average climbed 0.4 percent to 23,879.12 and the Nasdaq composite was 0.9 percent higher at 6,957.08.
 The Russell 2000 index of smaller company stocks rose 0.9 percent to 1,438.81.

 Digital Access For Only $0.99